HealthHackAu2016/BNE_urbanJungles/README.md

 There are no existing solutions provided in real time to allow a neurodiverse user to plan a journey or assist them whilst on their journey.
 There is some public data to establish a reference point for new users.

 ## Goals
-Develop an app to address three tasks:
+Develop an app to address two tasks:
 * Provide a Journey Planner taking into account, the neurodiverse user's level of sensitivity to the seven senses;
 * Allow users to switch from a journey map to a terrain viewer to help with spatial & depth perception challenges.